Himanshu-srihsk/JavaInAction/README.md

     - **SelectQueryBuilder**: Completed and functional.
 Generates dynamic `SELECT` SQL queries based on entity annotations.
     - **selectQuerySimulator**: To be implemented to simulate and showcase the working of the `SELECT` query builder.

+11. **Custom Annotation Processor for Immutable Classes**
+    ### To-Do:
+      - Define an annotation @Immutable and apply it to classes that should be immutable.
+      - Write a processor that:
+      - Inspects all fields of a class marked with @Immutable.
+      - Checks if all fields are final and of immutable types (like String, Integer).
+      - If a field is mutable or not final, print an error indicating the class violates immutability.

+12. **Enum Reflection Utility**
+    ### To-Do:
+    - Write a utility that, given any enum class, can print all enum constants:
+    - Invoke any method on the enum constants using reflection.

+13. **Custom Logger Annotation**
+    ### To-Do:
+    - Define an annotation @LogExecutionTime that can be applied to methods:
+    - Create an interceptor utility that.
+      - Uses reflection to find methods annotated with @LogExecutionTime
+      - When such a method is invoked, log its execution time.
+    - Apply this to methods in a test class to see execution timing for each

 ---